KonEch0/PullMyReports/README.md

 ![image](https://user-images.githubusercontent.com/102297040/159912974-68936d18-a63b-4c57-b2ce-c5c683686a1f.png)

 # Disclaimer
+Neither myself nor this application is affiliated with Tenable and its associated applications.
 The tools and code within this repository have no guarantee, usage comes at own risk.
 I do not take responsibility for how anyone chooses to use these tools, with usage, you understand that it is at your own risk.
 All tools and code here is designed for educational/research and operational purposes.